22 Diesel Heater Installation Notes

 One common mistake when installing the tube of the diesel heater’s cooling air intake systems is that people set it up so that it draws the air from the outside and blows it into the compartment’s interior.

 The air should actually blow from the inside to the outside, not the other way around.

 The diesel heater is warming the air inside the compartment and allows it to circulate.
 But, because the heater is blowing the air out, make sure it is at least 20 cm / 8 inches away from a wall.

 9. Diesel Heater Fuel Pump Inlet Installation Tips

-When it comes to fuel pump inlet installation, a common mistake is turning it the wrong way.
-If the fuel pump with the oil inlet is facing down, it will not work evenly, as it’s supposed to.
+When it comes to oil pump inlet installation, a common mistake is turning it the wrong way.
+If the oil pump with the oil inlet is facing down, it will not work evenly, as it’s supposed to.

 When turned downwards, the fuel pump won’t discharge the oil at an even frequency, which will create noise.
 Also, turning the inlet the wrong way will cause the heater combustion chamber to accumulate carbon.

 Furthermore, if the pump outlet is facing down, fuel will flow out naturally if the check valve fails, even if the pump is stopped, which is a hazard.

 Therefore, mount the pump so that the discharge port is facing slightly upwards, or put it in an upright position.
 That way, the fuel coming out of the pump will have sufficient pressure, allowing it to atomize efficiently.

 But, if you don’t have enough room for the fuel pump to be mounted tilted, mounting it horizontally can work too.